Christopher Hitchens: Relationship with his brother

 The journalist and author Peter Hitchens is Christopher's younger brother by two years.
 Christopher said in 2005 the main difference between the two is belief in the existence of God.
 Peter became a member of the International Socialists (forerunners of the modern Socialist Workers' Party) from 1968 to 1975 (beginning at age 17) after Christopher introduced him to them.

 The brothers reportedly fell out after Peter wrote a 2001 article in The Spectator which allegedly characterised Christopher as a Stalinist.
 After the birth of Peter's third child, the brothers were reconciled.
-Peter's review of God Is Not Great led to a public argument between the brothers but no renewed estrangement.
+Peter's review of God Is Not Great led to a public disagreement between the brothers but no renewed estrangement.

 In 2007 the brothers appeared as panellists on BBC TV's Question Time, where they clashed on a number of issues.
 In 2008, in the US, they debated the 2003 invasion of Iraq and the existence of God.
 In 2010 at the Pew Forum, the pair debated the nature of God in civilisation.
 At the memorial service held for Christopher in New York, Peter read a passage from St Paul's Epistle to the Philippians.